caocao0525/ChromBERT/README.md

 y_pred=motif_init2pred(input_path='path/to/your/init.csv', n_clusters=number_of_clusters)
 ```

-[optional] We provide a function to create an elbow plot, which aids in determining the optimal number of clusters for usability.
+*[Optional]* We provide a function to create an elbow plot, which aids in determining the optimal number of clusters for usability.

 ```python
 from css_utility import *